lethain/staff-eng/src/markdown/guides/work-on-what-matters.md

 We all have a finite amount of time to live, and within that mortal countdown we devote some fraction towards our work.
 Even for the most career-focused, your life will be filled by many things beyond work: supporting your family, children, exercise, being a mentor and a mentee, hobbies, and so the list goes on.
 This is the sign of a rich life, but one side-effect is that time to do your work will become increasingly scarce as you get deeper into your career.

 If you’re continuing to advance in your career, then even as your time available for work shrinks, the expectations around your impact will keep growing.
-For a while you can try sleeping less or depriving yourself of the non-work activities you need to feel whole, but you’ll inevitably find that your work maintains a aloof indifference to your sacrifice rather than rewarding it.
+For a while you can try sleeping less or depriving yourself of the non-work activities you need to feel whole, but you’ll inevitably find that your work maintains an aloof indifference to your sacrifice rather than rewarding it.
 Only through [pacing your career to your life](https://lethain.com/forty-year-career/) can you sustain yourself for the long-term.

 Indeed, pacing yourself becomes the central challenge of a sustained, successful career: increasingly senior roles require that you accomplish more and more, and do it in less and less time.
 The ledge between these two constraints gets narrower the further you go, but it remains walkable if you take a deliberate approach.